huzheng001/stardict-3/stardict/doc/README_windows.txt

 That may be the cause of the crash. printf outputs nothing with console attached.
 Use printf_s instead, or better g_print.

-There are two builds in vs2005: Debug and Release, you should choose Release version if you plan to distribute the result, you should choose Debug version for debugging the project.
+There are two builds in vs2008: Debug and Release, you should choose Release version if you plan to distribute the result, you should choose Debug version for debugging the project.

 You should can compile and run stardict successfully now.
 You cannot start stardict.exe in place, since a special directory structure is needed.

-You cannot start stardict.exe in place, in the src directory, since a special directory structure is needed.

 Unicode
 =======